muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

-column explaining the discrepancy, rather than either discarding a real 223-feeder dataset or silently mislabeling it as confirmed EEDC or PHED data. **Treat this DisCo's rows as needing a second source before you cite them as confirmed** — worth a quick manual check against a PHED-URL source before the investor pitch.
+column explaining the discrepancy, rather than either discarding a real 223-feeder dataset or silently mislabeling it as confirmed EEDC or PHED data. **Treat this DisCo's rows as needing a second source before you cite them as confirmed** it worth a quick manual check against a PHED-URL source before the investor pitch.

 **App integration:** `app/app.py`'s Step 3 confirmation panel now calls